We Deliver Peace of Mind

 In partnership with the SPCA, we offer our clients with pets the option of having pet food delivered to help make it possible for them to keep their beloved animal companions by their side.
-This service is available only in Baltimore City and Baltimore County.
+This service is available throughout Central Maryland, delivery is made quarterly.
 The food is delivered by volunteers and is free to the recipient.

 Emergency Meal Kits

 Shelf-stable nutritious food is delivered in late fall and early winter to protect clients against missed deliveries during weather emergencies.

 Frequently Asked Questions

 To apply, clients should go to the Meals on Wheels of Central Maryland website at www.mealsonwheelsmd.org and click on the Apply for Meals link to fill out an application.

 How much will I pay for meal service?

 If I don’t want to disclose my financial information how much will I be charged for meal service?

 How often are meals delivered?

 Can I increase the frequency of meal delivery?